doctorfree/gpt4all.nvim/README.md

 ## Configuration

-`ChatGPT.nvim` comes with the following defaults, you can override them by passing config as setup param
+`gpt4all.nvim` comes with the following defaults, you can override them by passing config as setup param

 ```lua
 {